FlourishHealth/ferns-ui/README.md

 ## Dev

-To make developing easy, link ui and ui-demo together with `yarn link` with this helper script:
+To make developing easier, you can use the following script to link ferns-ui with the ui-demo:

-    yarn make-links
+    # sync ui to ui-demo
+    syncuid() {
+        cd <PATH>/ferns-ui/packages/ui && yarn build && rsync -avp <PATH>/ferns-ui/packages/ui/dist/* <PATH>/ferns-ui/packages/ui-demo/node_modules/ferns-ui/dist/
+    }

 Now you will be using the local ferns-ui package and the demo will update as you change the code.
 You'll need to be compiling the ui code and running the demo in separate terminals: